Attendance-Management-System-Open-CV/Attendance-Management-System-using-OpenCV/README.md

   ### Thanks to the OpenCV and face_recognition communities for their valuable contributions.
-  ### Special thanks to our team members for their hard work and nagaraj for mentoring us on this project.
+  ### Special thanks to our team members for their hard work and Nagaraj for mentoring us on this project.

 Feel free to reach out to us with any questions or feedback.
 Happy coding!            :)